Luxury itinerary day-by-day

 Hampton Court to Richmond

 Start the day with a gentle stroll along the historic stretch of the river to Richmond where royalty built their houses and gardens over the centuries.
 Enroute you pass Ham House and in its forecourt where Old Father Thames sits admiring his river sweeping by.
 We can thank the Dysarts, the Lauderdales, and, more recently, the National Trust, for the lingering magnificence of the house and its collection of 17th-century furniture and decor.
-Take some time to explore and discover Elizabeth Murray – Duchess, Daughter, Socialite, Spy?
 A short stroll from Ham House will lead you to the charming riverside village of Richmond with its boutique shops and your hotel for the night.

 7 miles (12km)